 People often ask whether an estate will ‘go to Probate’, although many are unclear exactly what this means.
 A Grant of Probate (or Letters of Administration if there is no Will) authorises the Executor to administer the estate by collecting in...

-At Dawson Hart Solicitors we are committed to eliminating unlawful discrimination and victimisation and to working with our staff to promote equality and diversity in our policies, practices and procedures.
-Our commitment to promoting equality and diversity applies to our dealings with clients, staff and directors, barristers, experts and third parties.
+At Dawson Hart Solicitors we are committed to eliminating unlawful discrimination and victimisation and to working with our staff to promote equality, diversity and inclusion in our policies, practices and procedures.
+Our commitment to promoting equality, diversity and inclusion applies to our dealings with clients, staff and directors, barristers, experts and third parties.

-All staff are informed of our anti-discrimination policy and are provided with equality and diversity training.
+All staff are informed of our anti-discrimination policy and are provided with equality, diversity and inclusion training.

 Dawson Hart strive to achieve best practice in recruitment, retention and promotion.
-Our equality and diversity policy applies to recruitment and selection, Terms & Conditions of employment, promotion, training, transfers and our approach to every other aspect of employment.
+Our equality, diversity and inclusion policy applies to recruitment and selection, Terms & Conditions of employment, promotion, training, transfers and our approach to every other aspect of employment.